Skip to main content

 Combined-modality treatment consisting of induction chemotherapy followed by surgery and radiation therapy should be considered for all patients with unresectable stage III thymoma.
 The optimal strategy for induction therapy, which optimizes resectability rates and ultimately survival, is not defined.
 However, commonly used induction chemotherapy regimens include combinations of cisplatin, doxorubicin, and cyclophosphamide, or cisplatin and etoposide.
 Rates of response to induction chemotherapy ranged from 79% to 100%, with subsequent resectability rates of 36% to 69%.[3,4,5,6,7,22,23,24,25]

-Treatment options for operable or potentially operable stage III and stage IV thymoma include the following:
+Treatment options for operable or potentially operable stage III and stage IV thymoma include:

 1. Surgery followed by PORT.